35,000 expected to hit the streets of Wilton Manors for Stonewall Pride Festival

 "Because you never know.
 It could be nothing and we'd rather it be nothing than it be something and no one said anything," Officer Jennifer Bickhardt said.

-For anyone who is coming to the event, avoid driving yourself there, as Wilton Drive is shutting down starting at 4 a.m.
+For anyone who is coming to the event, try to avoid driving, as Wilton Drive is shutting down starting at 4 a.m.

 Copyright 2018 by WPLG Local10.com - All rights reserved.